On this page:

 The number eight to twelve reaches into the shrubbery and other difficult to reach areas and costs about $15 to $18 each.

 Manual timers cost about $7 to $25, while electronic timers cost $25 to $60, depending on the quality.
 You can add an elaborate automatic zone, weather, or app-enabled controller for $50 to $500.

 Depending on the cost of utilities in your area, you could save considerably by adding these features.

 Professional Lawn Sprinkler System Installers

 If you have the energy, tools, and time, you could do a sprinkler system as a DIY project.
-However, even though you will cut the cost of labor, which is typically $36 to $50 per hour, you will likely not have a warranty and incorrectly installed heads, and controllers need more maintenance and earlier replacement.
+However, even though you will cut the cost of labor, which is typically $36 to $50 per hour, you will likely not have a warranty, may have incorrectly installed heads, and controllers may need more maintenance and earlier replacement.

 Many will consider hiring a professional landscaper due to the size of the project.

 One area that can save money in is designing or mapping your lawn sprinkler system.
 An excellent place to start is with your lot survey, which you should have received with your home purchase.
 If you don’t have one, you can check our property survey cost guide to determine if it would be beneficial to get one done.

 Otherwise, map out your property into zones, such as lawn, garden areas, walks, shrubs and trees, and other notable landscaping items so you and the installer will have a better idea of what heads to use in which zones and how much material you will need.